Jayson Tatum, Celtics bury Heat early, level series 2-2 - NewsBreak

 Three reserves reached double digits for Miami.
 Victor Oladipo scored 23 points, Duncan Robinson tallied 14 and Caleb Martin added 12 for the Heat, who missed their first 14 shots while digging an 18-1 deficit.

 Miami star Jimmy Butler had just six points on 3-of-14 shooting and struggled during 27 minutes of action.
-Butler departed after the first half of Game 3 on Saturday due to right knee inflammation.
+Butler departed after the first half of Game 3 on Saturday due to right knee inflammation but said the soreness wasn’t the reason for his shaky outing on Monday.

+“No excuse for how I played tonight,” Butler said.
+“It had nothing to do with my knee.
+I just have to be better.
+I will be better.
+I’m not too worried about it.”

 Bam Adebayo scored just nine points for the Heat after putting up 31 in Game 3.

-Note: EditorsNote: write-thru with quotes and details, minor edits